hazelcast/hazelcast-gcp/README.md

 Note that:
 * Your GCP Service Account must have permissions to query for all the projects/zones specified in the configuration
 * If you don't specify any of the properties, then the plugin forms a cluster from all Hazelcast members running in the current project, in the current region
-* If you use the plugin in the Hazelcast Client running outside of the GCP network, then the following parameters are mandatory: `private-key-path`, `projects`, and `zones`
+* If you use the plugin in the Hazelcast Client running outside of the GCP network, then the following parameters are mandatory: `private-key-path`, `projects`, and `zones` or `region`

 ### Zone Aware